 One of the keys to a positive and productive work environment is to have a good boss-employee relationship.
-This relationship is built from foundations that starts with a good communication in the workplace.
+This relationship is built from foundations that start with good communication in the workplace.
 One method is to change how you work with and communicate with your boss.

-Effective communication with your boss can help establish a working partnership and build trust between manager and employee.
+Effective communication with your boss can help establish a working partnership and build trust between managers and employees.